gianni-rosato/svt-av1-psy/Docs/PSY-Development.md

 ```

 That's all!
 If you'd like to build with Dolby Vision support, you can do so by adding `-DLIBDOVI_FOUND=1` to the CMake command.
 This assumes you have libdovi installed on your system already, which is a separate process related to [`dovi_tool`](https://github.com/quietvoid/dovi_tool/blob/main/dolby_vision/README.md#libdovi-c-api).

+The process is similar for HDR10+ support, which can be enabled by adding `-DLIBHDR10PLUS_RS_FOUND=1` to the CMake command.
+This assumes you have libhdr10plus installed on your system already, which is a separate process related to [`hdr10plus_tool`](https://github.com/quietvoid/hdr10plus_tool/tree/main/hdr10plus).

 ### Windows